emk/toyos-rs/README.md

 ## Building

-First, we need to check out the source and rebuild the Rust runtime using bare-metal target and no floating point support:
+First, we need to check out the source and rebuild the Rust runtime using a bare-metal target and no floating point support:

 ```rust